 - 54% of our journeys had delivery communications from both the brand and the carrier – this is a huge amount of duplication and over-communication.

 In an earlier chapter, we discussed some examples of journeys in which retailers nailed the channel mix of post-purchase comms.
 51% of our retailers sent updates through a single channel, rather than offering multiple touchpoints for convenience and transparency.
 As we’ve covered, and mention below, over-communication is a risk – but underutilization of owned space is a missed opportunity.
 For example, less than 40% of retailers are utilising their apps for push notifications – a simple fix, with huge CX impact.

 A whopping 54% of retailers duplicated communications by sending updates from the brand and the carrier – there’s is an open market for retailers who can absolutely nail this part of the journey.
-Offering a fully immersed brand experience in post-purchase comms is the holy grail, and would offer complete competitive advantage and considerable business value for the brands that nail it.
+Offering a fully immersed brand experience in post-purchase comms is the holy grail, and would offer complete competitive advantage for the brands that nail it.
 And, contrary to popular belief, it’s actually not hard to do – which is why this figure is so surprising.